 6 Steps to Create a Repeatable Sales Process in Salesforce

-Salesforce is a powerful CRM tool, but it can also be difficult to navigate.
+Salesforce is a powerful CRM tool that can also be difficult to navigate.
 And without a repeatable process, sales reps will struggle to find critical information quickly.
 This results in longer sales cycles and less revenue for the company regardless of how many people are interested in your product.

-On the other hand, creating a repeatable sales process will allow your team to more efficiently use the tools that are already available in Salesforce and better streamline your efforts.
+On the other hand, creating a repeatable sales process will allow your team to use the tools already available in Salesforce more efficiently and streamline your efforts.

 Step 1: Identify your sales goals

 First things first.
-Before you ever build a sales process in Salesforce, it’s important to take a step back and align with the ultimate outcome you’re looking for.
-The process that you define will be much different depending on your sales goals, team size and the stage of the company.
+Before you ever build a sales process in Salesforce, it’s important to take a step back and align with the outcome you’re looking for.
+The process you define will be much different depending on your sales goals, team size, and the stage of the company.

 Step 2: Outline and set up your sales process

-With your goals clearly defined, you can begin determining how your sales process can support them.
+With your goals clearly defined, you can determine how your sales process can support them.
 When designing your sales process, be sure to take into account all of the different stakeholders involved and their specific needs.
-This includes executives that need a high-level view of what’s going on in sales, to support reps that need information quickly about certain accounts.
+This includes executives who need a high-level view of what’s happening in sales to support reps who need information quickly about specific accounts.

-At the end of the day, you really just need to answer the question: “How do we guide a prospect through the customer journey from the first contact to a closed sale,” and map out that process.
-It’s important to understand what your sales process looks like so you can customize your Salesforce data dictionary and Salesforce in-app guidance tools to help your team at each stage.
+At the end of the day, you must answer the question: “How do we guide a prospect through the customer journey from the first contact to a closed sale,” and map out that process.
+It’s important to understand your sales process so you can customize your Salesforce data dictionary and Salesforce in-app guidance tools to help your team at each stage.

 Step 3: Customize your opportunity stages

 With your goals in place and your process defined, it’s time to jump into Salesforce and start setting things up!
 The default Opportunity Stages in Salesforce work for some companies, but most find that the out-of-the-box options don’t match with their sales process.
-The first thing you’ll want to do is set up your own Opportunity Stages that align with the sales process you defined in Step 2.
+First, you’ll want to set up your own Opportunity Stages that align with the sales process you defined in Step 2.

 To customize your Salesforce Opportunity Stages, follow these steps: